SEND

 If pupils demonstrate any particular talent or ability this is encouraged by all staff.

 The SENDco ensures that the children who require additional support have the right provision in place.
 The SENDco role involves taking responsibility for the school’s arrangements for identifying and meeting the special needs of pupils.
-I liaise with outside professionals who have a wealth of specialist knowledge, skills and advice to best support the individual needs of a child with SEND.
-Any correspondence should initially be made through the school office and I will contact you to discuss this.
+The SENDco liaises with outside professionals who have a wealth of specialist knowledge, skills and advice to best support the individual needs of a child with SEND.
+Any correspondence should initially be made through the school office and the SENDco will contact you to discuss this in a timely manner.

-If you have any worries, concerns or questions regarding your child’s remote learning please contact our SENDco, Sharon Hatton at email: info@strandpa.org.uk or on 01472 506650
+If you have any worries, concerns or questions regarding your child’s remote learning please contact our SENDco, Mrs Swan / Mrs McCall at email: info@strandpa.org.uk or on 01472 506650.

 Here are some useful links to the government website